Esri/jsapi-resources/esm-samples/rollup/README.md

 This repo demonstrates how to use the [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) ES modules with rollup.

+## Known Issues
+- It is recommended to upgrade `@rollup/plugin-terser` to `v0.4.0` or later.
+Previous versions have noticeably slower performance compared to `rollup-plugin-terser`.
+More information is available in the plugin's [CHANGELOG](https://github.com/rollup/plugins/blob/master/packages/terser/CHANGELOG.md#v040).

 ## Get Started

 **Step 1** - Run `npm install` and then start adding modules